 From extending an existing bedroom for more space to create a spacious master suite to creating the ultimate in luxe storage - a walk-in closet - expanding an existing room (and losing an a bedroom in the process) is a pretty poor investment if you plan to sell your home in the coming years.

 Heather from MyJobQuote agrees.
 'Many people dream of having a walk-in wardrobe or expanding their bedroom to make room for all of their clothes and shoes.
-However, despite a high demand for storage, you can add 15% more onto your property value with extra bedrooms in comparison to extra wardrobe space.'
+However, despite a high demand for storage, you can add 15% more onto your property value with extra bedrooms in comparison to extra wardrobe space.' – so consider small bedroom storage ideas (opens in new tab) instead.

 See more: Interior design trends – the biggest looks of the year